Changing to a blue collar job from a lifetime of white collar work has shown me something very significant about the UK:

 The class divide between blue collar workers (working class) and white collar workers (middle class) essentially comes down to a lack of growth mindset.

-This might read like something from a 90s American Hood movie, but I believe that more blue collar workers believing they’re gona get themselves up out the hood, demonstrate their value and tell the snooty wealthy contractees that they’re going to pay more for quality or they’re going to end up with very ugly surroundings.
+I believe that more blue collar workers believing they’re going to rise above their means, demonstrate their value and tell the snooty wealthy contractees that they’re going to pay more for quality or they’re going to end up with very ugly surroundings, is the way to go.
+This is starting to become a significant part of my philosophy.

 It’s an interesting time for the shifting of classes.